thrillophilia-logo

 Clothes to pack- Base layer of thermals, mid-layer of sweaters or fleece, outer layer of a waterproof and windproof jacket, warm pants, hats, gloves, scarves, and waterproof snow boots.

-How to Reach Auli?
+How To Reach Auli

-1. By Air - The closest airport is Jolly Grant Airport in Dehradun, about 270 to 300 km away.
+The closest airport is Jolly Grant Airport in Dehradun, about 270 to 300 km away.
 It’s connected to major cities like Delhi, Mumbai, and Bengaluru.
 After landing, your next step is to reach Joshimath via road and taxis are easily available, though the drive is long and takes 9 to 12 hours depending on the season and road conditions.

-2. By Train - There’s no direct railhead in Auli.
+There’s no direct railhead in Auli.
 The nearest railway stations are Rishikesh (approx. 250 km) and Haridwar (around 273 km).
 From either station, you can book a cab or hop on a bus to Joshimath.
 The road journey winds through the mountains and can take 9 to 11 hours depending on weather and traffic.

-3. By Road - The most common way to reach Auli is by first getting to Joshimath, which is well connected by road to cities like Rishikesh, Haridwar, Dehradun, and even Delhi.
+The most common way to reach Auli is by first getting to Joshimath, which is well connected by road to cities like Rishikesh, Haridwar, Dehradun, and even Delhi.
 You’ll find regular state transport buses and shared jeeps running to Joshimath throughout the day.
 The last leg to Auli from Joshimath is a 13–16 km uphill route, which can be done by taxi or local vehicles.
 In winter, when roads are snowed under, the Auli Ropeway is a better option.

-Best Places to Visit in Auli
+Places to Visit in Auli

 1. Auli Ropeway – One of the highest and longest in India, it connects Joshimath to Auli and gives amazing views of the Himalayan peaks and snowy slopes.